Parallel joint scientific consultation with regulators and health technology assessment bodies

 Applicants wishing EUnetHTA 21 to take part in a parallel joint scientific consultation procedure should respond to a EUnetHTA 21 open call for joint scientific consultation, in line with the latest version of the joint guidance on parallel joint scientific consultation.

-For the latest information on EUnetHTA 21 open calls for joint scientific consultation, please see the EUnetHTA 21 website:
+For the latest information on EUnetHTA 21 open calls for joint scientific consultation, please see the EUnetHTA 21 website.
+The second open call for applications is open from 6 June 2022 until 31 August 2022:

 Joint guidance is available, which explains how to apply for the parallel consultation procedure, the actions for each party and timelines: